 It is always best to shoot in RAW when photographing falling snow, in part because the extremes in shadows and highlights can throw off your camera readings, and will allow you more room to adjust in post.

-Another option is to set the white balance to the flash setting, which tells the camera to off-set the blue light which it expects to see from a flash.
+Another option is to set the white balance to the flash setting, which tells the camera to offset the blue light that it expects to see from a flash.
 In the cold weather, we want to keep our fingers as happy as possible.
 To avoid having to make too many adjustments on the go, consider shooting on Aperture Priority mode.

 Shooting with a flash

-Some photographers bristle at the idea of shooting falling snow with a flash—you’ll get big blotches of blurry, overexposed snowflakes right in front of the lens, and a rather dark background beyond.
+Some photographers bristle at the idea of shooting falling snow with a flash.
+You’ll get big blotches of blurry, overexposed snowflakes right in front of the lens, and a rather dark background beyond.
 However, with the right attitude and the right settings, you can achieve some wonderfully artistic shots this way.
-One photographer who excels in this method is New York-based Russ Rowland, who captures mesmerizing images of snowy days in the Big.
+One photographer who excels in this method is New York-based Russ Rowland, who captures mesmerizing images of snowy days in the Big Apple.

 This method is best achieved at night or in the evenings.
-First expose properly for the background—not the snow in front.
-Also, make sure to focus manually—the camera’s autofocus might otherwise try to focus on the falling snow, putting your entire image out of focus.
-Use your camera’s built-in flash, or an external flash or even better results.
+First, expose properly for the background — not the snow in front.
+Also, make sure to focus manually.
+The camera’s autofocus might otherwise try to focus on the falling snow, putting your entire image out of focus.
+Use your camera’s built-in flash or an external flash for even better results.
 Experiment with different foregrounds and backgrounds, paying attention to how the snowflakes change the world around them.

 Using a tripod without flash

 Shooting snow on an overcast day is often a better experience than going out in the piercing brightness of a cloudless day with all the sunlight reflecting off the snow.
-On cloudy days, you are less likely to get the harsh contrasts of the snow, which leads to an easier time exposing.
+On cloudy days, you are less likely to get the harsh contrasts of the snow, which leads to easier exposure.